Alaska Elopement Planning Guide: Where to Stay, What to Do & More!

 Wrangell-St. Elias National Park and Preserve

 Wrangell-St Elias National Park and Preserve is the largest national park in the United States and is known for its numerous, massive glaciers, wildlife, and even volcanoes.
-Hiking mountains, skiing glaciers, or rafting rivers is a great way to experience Wrangell-St. Elias.
+Hiking mountains, skiing glaciers, or rafting rivers is a great way to experience Wrangell-St. Elias as is flight seeing.
 Four mountain ranges collide here, but the real stars of the show are the glaciers.
 Glaciers take up as much as 35% of the park and provide much of the stream and river water in the area.
 Mount Wrangell is a still-active volcano that mostly spews steam from its vents near the peak, and is the only active volcano left in the range.
 With 9 out of 17 of the tallest peaks in the United States, the perfect scenic backdrop for your special day will not be hard to find.

 Craving a exclusive & remote destination wedding experience with a group of your closest friends and family, check out Ultimata Thule Lodge